Introduction

 Composite Materials

-Combining materials like fiber-reinforced polymers (FRP) with traditional construction materials can significantly improve strength and reduce weight.
+Combining materials like fiber-reinforced polymers (FRP) with traditional construction materials can significantly enhance strength while reducing weight.

 -